Skip to main content

 • Resources

-• Net Zero Investment Framework component for the Private Debt Industry
+• Net Zero Investment Framework component for private debt

 Resources

-Net Zero Investment Framework component for the Private Debt Industry
+Net Zero Investment Framework component for private debt

-Net Zero Investment Framework component for the Private Debt Industry
+Net Zero Investment Framework component for private debt

-This private debt guidance establishes a consistent industry-wide approach to measuring progress toward net zero with an emphasis on real economy decarbonisation of borrowers issuing loans in the private debt market.
+This private debt guidance establishes a consistent industry-wide approach to measuring progress toward net zero.
+It emphasises the real economy decarbonisation of borrowers issuing loans within the private debt industry.

-Investors using NZIF 1.0 are therefore asked to do so on an ‘implement or explain’ basis to take account of these differing contexts and the need for unilateral decision making.
+Investors using NZIF are therefore asked to do so on an ‘implement or explain’ basis to take account of these differing contexts and the need for unilateral decision-making.
 Jurisdiction, regulation, and best practice will determine the approach that can be taken by a particular investor.

 Distinct actions required